martinrybak/property_change_notifier/README.md

 ## Usage with Widgets

-`PropertyChangeProvider` can be used to expose a `PropertyChangeNotifier` instance to descendant widgets, and automatically rebuild them when all or certain properties change.
+`PropertyChangeProvider` can be used to expose a `PropertyChangeNotifier` instance to descendant widgets, and optionally rebuild them when all or certain properties change.
 First, create a root `PropertyChangeProvider` widget with an instance of your model:

 ```
 PropertyChangeProvider(